Speed Measuring Devices

 Types of Speed Enforcement

-As technology has advanced police forces still use the “fishing rod and reel in” approach to speeding.
+As technology has advanced police forces still use the “fishing rod and reel in” approach to catch speeding drivers.

 The officer finds a nice spot known for speeders, uses a speed measuring device (“the fishing pole”) and the chase down (“real in”) the speeders.